marek-miller/quest-bind/README.md

 ## Numerical types

-For now, numerical types used by `quest-bind` are chosen to match exactly the C types that QuEST uses on `x86_64`.
+For now, numerical types used by `quest-bind` match exactly the C types that QuEST uses on `x86_64`.
 This is a safe, but not very portable strategy.
 We pass Rust types directly to QuEST without casting, assuming the following type definitions: